zorinayu/RUBRIC/README.md

 ## Notes
 - This README reflects `outputs/*_comparison_report/summary.csv` where available.
 Re-run the experiment scripts to regenerate.
-- The ADV add-on often improves PR-AUC or F1-Macro, but gains are dataset- and generator-dependent.
+- Effects can be dataset- and generator-dependent.

 ---